tambow44/KNKing_C_Modern_Approach/Chapter 10/Projects/10.06/README.md

 Value of expression: -8
 Enter an RPN expression: q
 ```
 If the stack overflows, the program will display the message `Expression is too complex` and terminate.
 If the stack underflows (because of an expression such as `1 2 + +`), the program will display the message `Not enough operands in expression` and terminate. *Hint:* Incorporate the stack code from Section 10.02 into your program.
-Use `scanf(" %d", &ch)` to read the operators and operands.
+Use `scanf(" %c", &ch)` to read the operators and operands.
 ### Solution
+I could not get this working with `scanf(" %c", %ch)`, instead opting for `(ch = getchar() != '\n')`
 See 10.06.c for complete program.

 #### Output